exoad/ap-compsci-a/README.md

 For files related to the dax program please check the branch `dax-program`

+The file [LATEST](./LATEST) will provide you all the current assignments and projects that is ongoing or is recent.
+Use it to view the status of this repository

 ### Dax Program

 I created this program so you could easily find anything you are looking for without having to look through this master branch manually.
 Just run the program and yea :).